Adventurersimo4/news-feed/README.md

 # news-feed
 Tools to scrape from various sources, based on football clubs' social media, with a final product as a news feed.

+# How to work with this
+ - websitesFeed allows you to get the latest article from one of the PL clubs websites, with exceptions : Man U, Aston Villa, Southampton, Burnley and Brighton are unscrapable, either because their website loads dynamically or because they use paths to interact between pages.
+But this still lets you use 15 PL clubs website, including the biggest such as Man City, Everton, (Liverpool) and Tottenham !
+The functions defined in this file are used without any arguments, and return an object, with for attributes link, header, thumbnail and topics.
+ - twitterFeed can be used as a very small framework for your work with the Twitter API (a developer account and the credentials are still required).
+If you want to test if the code works, get_link_from_object(api.user_timeline(id=330262748)[0]) will give you the link to Fabrizio Romano's latest tweet.